-As a curious air purifier owner, I couldn’t help but wonder why my once vibrant blue purifier had turned yellow.
+Being a curious owner of an air purifier, I couldn’t help but wonder why my purifier had changed from vibrant blue to yellow.

 In this article, we will delve into the scientific explanations behind this color change phenomenon.